-Example of an Engagement Letter for an Agreed-upon Assurance Procedures Engagement
+Example of an Engagement Letter for an Agreed-upon Procedures Engagement

-The following is an example of an engagement letter for an agreed-upon assurance procedures engagement prepared in accordance with ASAE 4400.
-This letter is not authoritative but is intended only to be a guide that may be used in conjunction with the considerations outlined in this Standard on Assurance Engagements.
+The following is an example of an engagement letter for an agreed-upon procedures engagement prepared in accordance with ASRS 4400.
+This letter is not authoritative but is intended only to be a guide that may be used in conjunction with the considerations outlined in this Standard on Related Services.
 It will need to be varied according to individual requirements and circumstances.
 It may be appropriate to seek legal advice that any proposed letter is suitable.

-To the appropriate representatives of management or those charged with governance of name of Entity [and name of other intended users as appropriate]:
+To the appropriate representatives of management or those charged with governance of name of Entity [and name of other intended users or class of users as appropriate]: